 Where does all this lead?
-How crucial is it that local people should conduct their own investigations and analysis?
+How crucial is it that "lowers" should conduct their own investigations and analysis?
 Does PRA provide a strategy for local empowerment and sustainable development?
 What happens when it goes to scale?
 Can self-critical awareness be part of the genes of PRA, so that it is self-improving as it spreads?
 These are questions you may wish to answer for yourself.
 For many now they are being answered by sharing experience.
 To present background, and in search of understanding and answers, here are some headings and notes.
+But write your own.....